-Cruise down Canada’s second largest ski area at Sun Peaks Resort, home to 4,269 acres of alpine bowls, open trails and gladed runs less than an hour’s drive from Kamloops.
+Cruise down Canada's second largest ski area at Sun Peaks Resort, home to 4,269 acres of alpine bowls, open trails, and gladed runs less than an hour's drive from Kamloops.
 Then dip into melted cheese and chocolate at the Fondue Stube for dinner, and a slopeside hot tub before bedding down in the village.
-Further south, just an hour’s drive east of Kelowna, Big White Ski Resort beckons with 16 lifts, 119 trails — and a 4.8-metre ice-climbing tower.
+Further south, just an hour's drive east of Kelowna, Big White Ski Resort beckons with 16 lifts, 119 trails - and a 16-foot ice-climbing tower.
 Warm up with 60 varieties of hot sauce at Underground Pizza or over brunch after a horse-drawn sleigh ride through the woods.
-A 21.9-kilometre jaunt from Vernon, start on gentle slopes and open bowls before schussing secluded glades and sweet steeps at SilverStar Mountain Resort.
-Or take to Canada’s largest daily groomed cross-country network for the day.
-Hang your crew’s helmets at one of nine slopeside lodgings after a round at the world’s only ski-in/ski-out bowling alley.
+A 13.6-mile jaunt from Vernon, start on gentle slopes and open bowls before schussing secluded glades and sweet steeps at SilverStar Mountain Resort.
+Or take to Canada's largest daily groomed cross-country network for the day.
+Hang your crew's helmets at one of nine slopeside lodgings after a round at the world's only ski-in/ski-out bowling alley.

 Let it snow on Vancouver Island